capiscio/capiscio-rfcs/docs/002-trust-badge.md

     - `publicKeyJwk`, OR
     - `publicKeyMultibase`
 20. Normalize each to raw 32-byte Ed25519 public key bytes (see §7.2.7)
-21. Attempt to verify the PoP JWS signature using each candidate key
+21. Attempt to verify the PoP JWS signature using candidate keys:
+    - **If `kid` is present in the proof header:** Implementations MUST first attempt verification with the key identified by `kid`.
+If that key verifies the signature, select it and skip further scanning.
+If `kid` verification fails (key not found or signature invalid), fall back to full scan.
+    - **Full scan:** Try each candidate key in document order.
 22. Identify which verification method key successfully verifies the signature
-23. If multiple keys verify, select the verification method with **lexicographically smallest `id`**
+23. **Tie-breaker (normative):** If multiple keys verify the signature (possible during key rotation), select the verification method with **lexicographically smallest `id`**.
+This rule applies only when `kid` is absent or `kid` verification failed.
 24. If none verify, fail `401 POP_VERIFICATION_FAILED`

 **Phase 6: Grant Binding Check**